HazmanNaim/General-Assembly-Data-Analytics-and-Data-Science/README.md

 # General-Assembly-Data-Analytics-and-Data-Science
-This repository is managed by Hazman and Syuk, functioning as a consolidated archive for the documentation accumulated during the General Assembly bootcamp.
+This repository is managed by Hazman,Syuk and Fahmi, functioning as a consolidated archive for the documentation accumulated during the General Assembly bootcamp.

 Title: 🌟 Unveiling the Magic of Data Analytics and Data Science 🌟

 Introduction: